Open High-Resolution Satellite Imagery: The WorldStrat Dataset -- With Application to Super-Resolution: Datasheet

-The accompanying Python package will be distributed on Github, and packaged for the popular Python packaging managers (PyPI, Conda, etc).
-We also distribute as part of the package several tutorials in the form of Jupyter notebooks.
+The accompanying Python package is distributed on Github, and packaged for the popular Python packaging managers (PyPI, Conda, etc).
+As part of the package, we also distribute several tutorials in the form of Jupyter notebooks.

 \dsquestion{When will the dataset be distributed?}